 APO is currently home to four astronomical telescopes.

 - The ARC 3.5m telescope is a general purpose telescope used by ARC partners for a wide range of astronomical research; NMSU owns a 15% share (about 50 nights/year) of the telescope time.
-The 3.5m is capable of delivering high quality images to a variety of instruments including an optical imager, an optical spectrograph, an optical echelle spectrograph, a near IR imager, and an optical Fabry-Perot; other instrument initiatives are underway.
+The 3.5m is capable of delivering high quality images to a variety of instruments including an optical imager, an optical spectrograph, an optical echelle spectrograph, a near-IR imager, and a near-IR spectrograph; other instrument initiatives are underway.

 - The Sloan Digital Sky Survey (SDSS) 2.5m telescope is also located at APO.
 The SDSS is an ambitious project to provide digital imaging of 1/4 of the entire sky in five colors, with followup spectroscopy of a million galaxies plus additional quasar and stellar targets.
 The SDSS partnership includes NMSU and most of the ARC partners, as well as several other prominent international institutions.
 It is one of the most scientifically productive facilities in the world.